nicolas-sitylb/docs/user-guide/index.rst

 * `Intersect It <http://3nids.github.io/intersectit/>`_: provides the user to construct new points from intersection with other objects in the map.

 At the open of the projet, a message appear.
 You must activate macro.
-Since QWAT have a lot of triggers and relations, some actions are generated with python in QGIS.
+Since QWAT have a lot of triggers and relations, some actions are generated with Python in QGIS.

 .. image:: img/activate_macro.png